 If you love to watch movies and television shows, then you’ll love watching them in full virtual reality with a VR headset.
-In this guide, we’ll look at the best VR headsets for streaming movies and TV shows.
+In this guide, we’ll go over the best VR headsets for streaming movies and TV shows.
 These can be movies stored locally on your home network or headset or remotely on the internet in the cloud.

-Before we get into the best media VR headsets, we need to consider what FEATURES someone that watches movies and television would want in their VR headset.
+Before we get into the best media AR and VR headsets, we need to consider what FEATURES someone that watches movies and television would want in their VR headset.

 Comment down below and let us know what you think!